5472qaywsx/minetime-kbd-shortcuts/README.md

 Based on my usage of the [MineTime](https://minetime.ai) software, I decided to collect the various keyboard shortcuts that were described in the "Issues" page of [the GitHub page of the MineTime project](https://github.com/marcoancona/MineTime).

+*Update*: with version 1.8.5 of Minetime, there have been some major updates of the keyboard shortcuts implementation, as indicated [in the announcement](https://github.com/marcoancona/MineTime/releases/tag/v1.8.5).

 ## Disclaimer

 There is here *absolutely no claim to be complete*.